 What is Legacy?

-Legacy means the company is disinvesting in the item, but the mainframe may not fit into Gartner’s Magic Quadrant, but its workloads are growing, not shrinking.
-Gartner’s advice has led to the underinvestment in a critical platform as explained in the following quotation.
+Legacy means the company is disinvesting in the item, but the mainframe may not fit Gartner’s Magic Quadrant, but its workloads are growing, not shrinking.
+Gartner’s advice has led to the underinvestment in a critical platform, as explained in the following quotation.

-We began evaluating Gartner in applications an found they lacked expertise there.
-Then we found that Gartner knew nothing about databases, as we covered in the article Can Anyone Make Sense of the ODMS Magic Quadrant?, but this did not stop them from trying to analyze and project what would happen with SAP HANA as we cover in the article How Gartner Got HANA So Wrong, and they also don’t understand mainframes or the mainframe market.
+We began evaluating Gartner in applications and found they lacked expertise there.
+Then we found that Gartner knew nothing about databases, as we covered in the article Can Anyone Make Sense of the ODMS Magic Quadrant?, but this did not stop them from trying to analyze and project what would happen with SAP HANA as we cover in the article How Gartner Got HANA So Wrong.
+They also don’t understand mainframes or the mainframe market.
 We are still looking for some area of technology where customers should listen to Gartner.
 And we have yet to find one.

 Being Directed to the Most Expensive Vendors

-Gartner oftentimes appears to run more of a fashion magazine than a technology analyst firm being more interested in promoting hot new trends than covering the fundamental aspects of technology.
-A major part of what Gartner does is make buyers feel inadequate by overhyping various trends which are often simply illusions as we cover in the article Gartner and the Devil Wears Prada.
+Gartner oftentimes appears to run more of a fashion magazine than a technology analyst firm is more interested in promoting hot new trends than covering the fundamental aspects of technology.
+A major part of what Gartner does is make buyers feel inadequate by overhyping various trends, often simply illusions, as we cover in Gartner and the Devil Wears Prada.

 Gartner coined the phrase “hype cycle.”
 However, what Gartner leaves out is they are probably the most important entity in legitimizing hype cycles.
-Every experimental item that comes along be it AI or Big Data or ERP (in the 1980s and 1990s) Gartner is there hyping the cycle.
+Gartner is there hyping the cycle of every experimental item that comes along, be it AI or Big Data or ERP (in the 1980s and 1990s).
 We cover this in the article How Gartner Promotes Hype Cycles.